wp-plugins/activehelper-livehelp/readme.txt

 Geo Location based on IP to location for the visitors on your website.
 See the visitors hometown map.
 Run the Live Help on your web server having 100% control over your data and many domains that you have.

 The ActiveHelper LiveHelp Server is UTF-8 multi language.
-The Live Chat system is translated to English, Spanish, German, Portuguese, Italian, French, Czech, Swedish, Norwegian, Turkey, Farsi, Greek, Hebrew, Serbo-Croatian, Russian , Hungarian ,Dutch, Finnish, Danish, Traditional Chinese, Simplified Chinese , Arab , Polish , Bulgarian , Slovak , Lithuanian ,  Croatian and Indonesian.
+The Live Chat system is translated to English, Spanish, German, Portuguese, Italian, French, Czech, Swedish, Norwegian, Turkey, Farsi, Greek, Hebrew, Serbo-Croatian, Russian , Hungarian ,Dutch, Finnish, Danish, Traditional Chinese, Simplified Chinese , Arab , Polish , Bulgarian , Slovak , Lithuanian ,  Croatian , Indonesian and Romanian.

 = Main Features =